Task 4: Use Unit Testing to Verify Parts of the Job Class

 Test the Full Constructor

-Each Job object should contain six fields—id, name, employer, location, positionType, and coreCompetency.
-The data types for these fields are int, String, Employer, Location, PositionType, and CoreCompetency, respectively.
+Each Job object should contain five fields (other than id) — name, employer, location, positionType, and coreCompetency.
+The data types for these five fields are String, Employer, Location, PositionType, and CoreCompetency, respectively.

 1. In JobTest, define a test called testJobConstructorSetsAllFields.